firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-05/2013-09-05-the-last-job.md

 "We run, or we die fighting," Josh said, picking up his gun.

 I pulled my shotgun from underneath my arm, and took aim.
 As it was, I was a shitty bank robber anyway.

-#### About the Author

-Andrea Speed writes way too much.
-She is the writer of the Infected series for Dreamspinner Press, the Josh of the Damned series for Riptide Publishing, and is Editor In Chief of CxPulp.com.
-She won a Rainbow Award for best horror/paranormal novel in 2012, and feels she may be ubiquitous on the web.
-But she is not (sadly) the Italian DJ of the same name that often comes up first in Google searches.